fbpx

 Why Take an Honors Course?

 There are many reasons why a student might consider taking an honors course.
-One excellent reason is building up your student’s study habits.
+One excellent reason is to build up your students’ study habits.
 Honors courses are more demanding than regular courses, requiring more engagement.
 As a result, honors students can develop stronger study habits.
 Furthermore, even though honors courses are not meant to simulate college-level work, they certainly do prepare students for college by providing a more intensive study regimen and fast-paced environment.
-And colleges do care about honors classes as they demonstrate that a student has strong academic interests and a high level of academic achievement.
+And colleges do care about honors classes as they demonstrate that a student has strong academic interests and high academic achievement.

 Honors courses can also be worth more credit.
 Since students spend more time on honors coursework, the course can be “weighted” as worth more.
 Attaching a greater weight to an honors course can boost your child’s GPA (presuming they do well) and give them an edge when colleges review their transcript.
 Be careful of attaching too much importance to your weighting, though; colleges have their own guidelines for weighing courses.
 If they think you have assigned too much weight to a course, they will “un-weigh” it during their admissions calculations.
 Just because you think an honors course should be worth an extra half credit does not mean a college will agree.

-I think, however, the best reason for taking honors courses is simply to encourage a student to build their interest in a subject by allowing them to do a deep dive into the material—education for the sake of education.
+I think, however, the best reason for taking honors courses is simply to encourage students to build their interest in a subject by allowing them to do a deep dive into the material—education for the sake of education.

 Designing Your Homeschool Honors Course